What Are Networking Leads?

-Create a list of your best networking opportunities based on criteria.
+Create a list of your best networking tips and opportunities based on criteria.
 If you intend to sign up for a conference, make sure to first run through your criteria, then write down some achievable goals related to the event.
 Afterward, take out at least one hour of time after the event when you’re back at your office/computer to follow up with people you have met.

 If you observe the highly successful people in business and you will notice they have a vast and diverse network.

-When you network across age, industry and geographical spheres your lead generation results won’t be limited.
+When you network across age, industry, and geographical spheres your lead generation results won’t be limited.

 Professional networkers know that irrespective of pedigree, status, or role, everyone has a network where they have influence.